 Turn Off the HVAC System

 Before the storm hits, cool your home as much as possible, even beyond your comfort point, then turn off your heating and cooling system.
 Any window units need to be unplugged and removed, with the openings sealed.
 If possible, shut off the breaker that goes to the unit, so any power surges do not cause serious damage.

 Serious storms can lead to an interruption in clean water service.
 Plug your tub and fill it with clean water before the storm hits.
 This will ensure you have an adequate supply until your water service is functional again.

-If you have further questions about spring storm preparation in San Diego, contact the team at Sherlock Heating & Air Conditioning.
+If you have further questions about spring storm preparation in San Diego, contact the team at Sherlock Plumbing Heating & Air.
 With the help of a qualified HVAC contractor, you can be certain that your home and your HVAC system are prepared for whatever weather the spring season will bring.